Looking for a good translation blog?

 3. Translators Anonymous

 While not the prettiest girl at the dance, this blog has a lot of personality and humor.

 The site is run by two girls who are well, anonymous, and is updated regularly, sometimes twice a day.

-This a great place to laugh and forget the tedium of translation for a few minutes, or hours.
+It’s a great place to laugh and forget the tedium of translation for a few minutes, or hours.

-They also have a sister blog called A Day in the Life of a PM, which has the same brand of humor and irreverence.
+They also have a sister blog called, A Day in the Life of a PM, which has the same brand of humor and irreverence.

 4. Brave New Words

 Although this blog hasn’t been updated recently, it contains extensive info on translation, language, literature, and other related topics.